-Crispy and golden Hushpuppies are really cornbread in fritter form.
-A simple batter is seasoned to perfection, with a little diced sweet onion then fried just before serving.
-A fish fry just wouldn’t be complete without a basket full of hushpuppies and my family loves to enjoy them with many other meals as well.
-I’ve often served them as an appetizer with an assortment of dipping sauces.
-I love the stories associated with hushpuppies.
-There seems to be a common thread about how they got their whimsical name although the cooks supposedly responsible for the name range from fisherman, to cowboys on the trail, to military men.
+Crispy and golden Hushpuppies are really cornbread in fritter form. to make them a simple batter is seasoned to perfection, with a little diced sweet onion then fried just before serving.
+A fish fry just wouldn't be complete without a basket full of hushpuppies and my family loves to enjoy them with many other meals as well.
+These crispy cornbread fritters are sure to be the star of any meal.